-This standard was originally published in 1969.
-The First revision of this standard has been brought out to align it with recent developments and to bring the standard in line with the latest style and format of Indian Standards.
+This standard was first published in 1969.
+This revision of the standard has been brought out to align it with recent developments and to bring the standard in line with the latest style and format of Indian Standards.
 This revision incorporates the Amendment 1 issued in 1969 and test on hardness.

-The composition of the Committee responsible for formulation of this standard is given in Annexure- A
+The composition of the Committee responsible for formulation of this standard is given in Annex A.

 For the purpose of deciding whether a particular requirement of this standard is complied with the final value, observed or calculated, expressing the result of a test or analysis shall be rounded off in accordance with IS 2 : 2022 ‘Rules for rounding off numerical values (second revision)’.
 The number of significant places retained in the rounded-off value should be same as that of the specified value in this standard.